 The new-old/old-new trail follows ridgeline trails over the hills to finish at Shangzhuang Village.
 There are a couple of steep bits to start, as the trail comes up on to the ridge from the reservoir, and then it turns into a most pleasant stroll through scraggly forest before opening up on to a previously well-trodden track along a ridge.

-We then hike down to a concrete road that will bring us down to Shangzhuang Village for the finish of the walk.
+We then hike down to a concrete road that will bring us to Shangzhuang Village and the finish of the walk.
+Then, a short drive takes us to a local restaurant for a big meal before our return to Beijing.